MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 :::row:::
 :::column span="":::
-When set to `true`, closing a window with multiple tabs open _will_ require confirmation.
-When set to `false`, closing a window with multiple tabs open _will not_ require confirmation.
+When this is set to `true`, closing a window with multiple tabs open _will_ require confirmation.
+When it's set to `false`, closing a window with multiple tabs open _will not_ require confirmation.

 **Property name:** `confirmCloseAllTabs`